 That depends.
-If you are traveling from the US to Canada, your hair dryer, travel iron and cell phone charger will work.
+If you are traveling from the US, the Caribbean or Mexico to Canada, your hair dryer, travel iron and cell phone charger will work.
 Canadian electricity is 110 volts / 60 Hertz, as it is in the United States.
-If you are visiting Canada from another continent, you will probably need to purchase voltage converters and plug adapters, unless you own dual voltage travel appliances.
+If you are visiting Canada from another continent, you will probably need to purchase voltage converters and plug adapters unless you own dual voltage travel appliances.

 American cell phones usually work in Canada, depending on your cell phone provider.
 Before you travel, contact your cell phone service provider to make sure your telephone is configured to make and accept international calls.
 Otherwise, your cell phone may not work once you cross the border.
 Unless you have a good international calling, text and data plan in place, expect to pay hefty international roaming charges.

 While your cell phone might work in Canada, you may wish to consider alternatives to calling family and friends.
 Setting your phone to airplane mode will still allow you to use WiFi, so you can communicate via social media message.
 Apps such as Skype and WhatsApp allow you to make calls and send messages, too.

 Canada’s ATM machines “talk” with many of the major ATM networks, including Cirrus and Plus.
 If your bank or credit union participates in one of these networks, you should not have any trouble using Canadian ATMs.
 Consult with your bank or credit union before you travel, just to be sure.

 If you are traveling in New Brunswick or Québec, the ATM's on-screen instructions will probably be in French unless you are in western New Brunswick.
 Look for the word “English” or “Anglais” after you insert your ATM card to select English-language instructions.
 Once you choose that option, the rest of the instructions will appear in English only.
 Save your ATM receipts so you can verify them against your bank statement when you get home.
 Tell your bank or credit union right away if you notice any discrepancies.